Marabou (ethnicity)

 Marabou (/ˈmæɹəbu/; marabout) is a term of Haitian origin denoting Haitians of mixed race ancestry.
 The term comes originally from the African Marabouts.
-Marabous are mainly descended from intermingling between Africans, Europeans and indigenous Taino.
+Marabous are mainly descended from intermingling between Africans, Europeans, Asian and indigenous Taino.

 The Marabou label dates to the colonial period of Haiti's history, meaning the offspring of a mulatto and a griffe person.
 However, Médéric-Louis-Elie Moreau de Saint-Méry, in his three volume work on the colony, describes Marabous as the product of the union of an African/European and a Taino.